On frequencies of parabolic Koenigs domains: Introduction

 Moreover, Siskakis \cite{Tesis_Siskakis} showed that $\lambda \in \sigma_p(\Delta\mid_{H^p})$ if and only if $e^{\lambda h} \in H^p$, where $h: \D\rightarrow \C$ is the Koenigs function of the semigroup $(\Fi_t)_{t\geq 0}$.
 Under these considerations, in 2017, Betsakos characterized \cite{Betsakos} the point spectrum of infinitesimal generators of hyperbolic composition semigroups on $H^p$ in terms of the geometry of the associated Koenigs domain $\Omega = h(\D)$.
 However, the parabolic case remained open.

-In this sense, our main objective consists in characterizing the point spectrum of parabolic composition semigroups on $H^p$, which, quoting Betsakos \cite{Betsakos}, ``is probably much more difficult to describe'' than in the hyperbolic case.
+In this sense, our main goal is to tackle the problem of characterizing the point spectrum of parabolic composition semigroups on $H^p$.
+This, quoting Betsakos \cite{Betsakos}, ``is probably much more difficult to describe'' than in the hyperbolic case.
 As discussed above, such a description is equivalent to characterizing those $\lambda \in \C$ such that $e^{\lambda h} \in H^p$.

 It is important to point out that this problem is equivalent to studying which exponentials $e^{\lambda z}$ belong to the Hardy space $H^p(\Omega)$, which is the space of holomorphic functions $f:\Omega \rightarrow \C$ such that $|f|^p$ has a harmonic majorant in $\Omega$.
 Those $\lambda \in \C$ satisfying that $e^{\lambda z}\in H^p(\Omega)$ are called the \textit{frequencies} of $\Omega$.
 In a very recent paper \cite{BGY}, Bracci, Gallardo-Gutiérrez, and Yakubovich have characterized whether the linear manifold spanned by the $e^{\lambda z}\in H^\infty(\Omega)$ is weak-$*$ dense in $H^\infty(\Omega)$ in terms of geometric conditions on the Koenigs domain $\Omega$.
 In their work, the authors obtain sufficient conditions for the norm-density of such a manifold in $H^p$.